ufcg-lsd/blowout/README.md

-Infrastructure Monitor Period | Periods of resources monitoring | No (Default value: 30000) Resource Connection Timeout | Timeout for an attempt to connect to a resource | **Yes** Resource Idle Life Time | Time that the resource will be available after your leverage | No (Default value: 0) Max Resourse Reuse | Maximum amount of use of the resource to execute jobs | No (Default value: 1) Max Resource Connection Retry | Maximum amount of connections retry to a resource | No (Default value: 1) Local Command Interpreter | The Resource Job Command Interpreter | **Yes**
+Infrastructure Monitor Period | Periods of resources monitoring | No (Default value: 30000) Resource Connection Timeout | Timeout for an attempt to connect to a resource | **Yes** Resource Idle Life Time | Time that the resource will be available after your leverage | No (Default value: 0) Max Resourse Reuse | Maximum amount of use of the resource to execute tasks | No (Default value: 1) Max Resource Connection Retry | Maximum amount of connections retry to a resource | No (Default value: 1) Local Command Interpreter | The Resource Task Command Interpreter | **Yes**

 ### Fogbow Infrastructure Constant